buddhasystem/web/_about/dap.md

 * Long-term management and preservation of the software infrastructure and application code
 * Analysis know-how (knowledge management)

+### Bit Preservation
+PHENIX relies on capabilities and infrastructure the Scientific Data and Computing Center (SDCC) at Brookhaven National Laboratory for the long-term preservation of the experiment's data including the raw data, conditions-type data, simulated and processed data.

+### Software Infrastructure and Code
+PHENIX is using version control (CVS and git) to manage its code, and virtual machine (VM) technology to manage the software configuration.

-### This site
+### Knolwedge Management
-This Web site has been created with the goal to support the **Data and Analysis Preservation** (DAP) mandate of the PHENIX Collaboration.

-Content from multiple legacy PHENIX and RHIC Web sites and other information resources is being curated, systematized and included here in a way that is helpful to the present and future researchers performing or revisiting analyses of the PHENIX data.
+The Collaboration has undertaken an effort to review, curate, systematize and preserve knowledge necessary for the analysis of the data.
+Creation, development and maintenance of this website is a part of this effort.